Punjab govt announces 4-day school closure over eye virus outbreak

 Medical experts say pinkeye is spreading rapidly in densely populated cities where people are exposed to unfriendly environments, such as factories, bazaars, markets, and shopping plazas.

-In light of the rise in case, the Punjab School Education Department issued a notification today announcing four-day holidays.
+In light of the rise in cases, the Punjab School Education Department issued a notification today announcing four-day holidays.

 It said all schools would reopen from Monday (Oct 2) and would observe the standard operating procedures issued by the department to curb the disease’s spread.